Smoked Bacon Roses

 To ensure the roses keep their shape during the cooking process, secure them with a couple of toothpicks at the bottom in a cross-shape.

-This will prevent the bacon from tipping over as it cooks and help to maintain that beautiful rose-like shape.
+This will prevent the bacon from tipping over as it cooks and help maintain its beautiful, rose-like shape.

 Once you’ve rolled up all of your roses and secured them with toothpicks, transfer them to a wire rack on top of a baking sheet.